-Using the t-distribution for inference on a mean requires two assumptions, namely that the observations are independent and that the theoretical sampling distribution of the sample mean $\bar{x}$ is nearly normal.
-In practice, we check whether these assumptions are reasonable by verifying that certain conditions are met.
+Using the t-distribution for inference on a mean requires that the theoretical sampling distribution for the sample mean $\bar{x}$ is nearly normal.
+In practice, we check whether this assumption is reasonable by verifying that certain conditions are met.

-Independent.
-Observations can be considered independent when the data are collected from a random process, such as tossing a coin, or from a random sample.
+- Independence.
+Observations can be considered independent when the data are collected from a random process, such as rolling a die, or from a random sample.
 Without a random sample or process, the standard error formula would not apply, and it is unclear to what population the inference would apply.
-Recall from Chapter 6 that when sampling without replacement from a finite population, the observations can be considered independent when sampling less than 10% of the population.

-Nearly normal sampling distribution.
-We saw in Section 4.2 that the sampling distribution of a sample mean will be nearly normal when the sample is drawn from a nearly normal population or when the sample size is at least 30 $(n \ge 30)$ .
+Recall that when sampling without replacement from a finite population, the observations can be considered independent when sampling less than 10% of the population. - Sample size / nearly normal population.
+We saw in Section 4.2 that in order for the sampling distribution for a sample mean to be nearly normal, we also need the sample to be drawn from a nearly normal population or we need the sample size to be at least 30 ( $n \ge 30$ ).

 What should we do when the sample size is small and we are not sure whether the population distribution is nearly normal?
 In this case, the best we can do is look at the data for excessive skew.
 If the data are very skewed or have obvious outliers, this suggests that the sample did not come from a nearly normal population.
-However, if the data do not show obvious skew or outliers, then the idea of a nearly normal population is generally considered reasonable, making the assumption of a nearly normal sampling distribution for $\bar{x}$ reasonable as well.
+However, if the data do not show obvious skew or outliers, then the idea of a nearly normal population is generally considered reasonable.